elusiveunit/lucid-gallery-lightbox/README.md

 **lgljl\_load\_included\_js**

 Whether to load the included lightbox JavaScript.
-Set to false and load in the theme's script file to save a request.
+Set to false and load in the theme's script file (if used) to save a request.
+Do note though, by default the script only loads when the gallery shortcode is used.
+Packing it with a theme's script file may introduce unnecessary weight for those who won't need it.

 	add_filter( 'lgljl_load_included_js', '__return_false' );